In the Year of the Boar and Jackie Robinson

 Shirley Temple Wong is ten years old and Brooklyn, New York is a brand new world for her, circa 1947.
 At first Brooklyn is a curiosity as Shirley thinks often of her old life in Chungking and how different things were there.
-But Brooklyn’s (and America’s) charms soon begin to work on Shirley and she learns the ways and mores of her American schoolmates – what they eat (meatball subs!), what they play (stickball and stoopball), and who they root for (the Brooklyn Dodgers).
-It is through collective affection for the Dodgers that Shirley – like thousands of Brooklynites (and Americans) – becomes enamored of the great Jackie Robinson in his inaugural season.
+But the charms of Brooklyn (and America) soon begin to work on Shirley.
+She learns the ways and mores of her American schoolmates – what they eat (meatball subs!), what they play (stickball and stoopball), and who they root for (the Brooklyn Dodgers).
+It is through the collective affection for the Dodgers that Shirley – like thousands of Brooklynites (and Americans) – becomes enamored of the great Jackie Robinson in his inaugural season.

-Bette Bao Lord nicely opposes Shirley’s old life and customs with the strange new attractions of Brooklyn and America- from ice-boxes to streetcars.
-More importantly, Shirley learns – through Jackie Robinson’s example – why America represents a land of opportunity for many people from many lands for many different reasons.
+Bette Bao Lord nicely opposes Shirley’s old life and customs with the strange new attractions of Brooklyn and America – from ice-boxes to streetcars.
+More importantly, Shirley learns through Jackie Robinson’s example why America represents a land of opportunity for many people from many lands for many different reasons.
 Opportunity and freedom mean different things to different people.
-None of this is explained didactically as Shirley is ten years old and is chiefly concerned with learning how to buy candy from the stores across the street, learning piano and the ways of the Italian immigrant who lives in her apartment building, and holding onto (and understanding) some of the leftover tales and customs of her grandfather.
+None of this is explained didactically as Shirley is ten years old, and she is chiefly concerned with learning how to buy candy from the store across the street, learning piano, and learning the ways of the Italian immigrant who lives in her apartment building.
+And, with all of this new knowledge, she holds onto (and gains an understanding of) some of the leftover tales and customs of her grandfather.

-In the Year of the Boar and Jackie Robinson has been charming and beguiling readers for 25 years.
-It is, however, a slightly more sophisticated novel (the first chapter is by far the hardest), and recommended for schools looking for a second or third novel to keep challenging and expanding the horizons of their One School, One Book population.
+In the Year of the Boar and Jackie Robinson has been beguiling readers for 25 years.
+It is, however, a slightly more sophisticated novel (the first chapter is by far the hardest), and recommended for schools looking for a second or third novel to keep challenging and expanding the horizons of their One School, One Book community.